kannankvs/md2/SONiC-User-Manual.md

 ## How to upgrade to new software version?

-SONiC software can be installed in two methods, viz, using "ONIE Installer" or "sonic_installer tool".
+SONiC software can be installed in two methods, viz, using "ONIE Installer" or by using "sonic_installer tool".
-"ONIE Installer" shall be used as explained in the [QuickStartGuide](#https://github.com/Azure/SONiC/wiki/Quick-Start) "sonic_installer" shall be used as given below.
+"ONIE Installer" shall be used as explained in the [QuickStartGuide](https://github.com/Azure/SONiC/wiki/Quick-Start) "sonic_installer" shall be used as given below.